Treedent/rt_simpleosm/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+2020-12-29 : Upload of version 4.1.2

+    - Added Compatibility for TYPO3 V10 LTS.
+    - Removed support for TYPO3 V7.
+Use version 2.0.1 instead.

 2019-05-16 : Upload of version 2.0.1

     - Bug correction : Skip rendering of the map if settings are not provided.
 Thanks to (YKWeyer).